What is the Participation Rate?

 Because the insurer provides indexed annuitants downside protection via a guaranteed minimum rate of return, generating a profit can be difficult.
 The insurer mitigates the economic risk by limiting the annuitants’ upside potential via participation rates, interest rate spreads and interest rate caps.

-As explained above, participation rates restrict the growth potential of indexed annuities to enable annuity issuers to provide downside protection.
+As explained above, participation rates restrict the growth potential of fixed index annuities to enable annuity issuers to provide downside protection.
 The limiting nature of a participation rate (or an interest rate spread or interest rate cap) does not render an indexed annuity inferior to other investment options.
 Rather, it serves as a pricing lever that facilitates the sale of this particular type of annuity.

 If forgoing upside potential is undesirable, perhaps you should invest in stocks or a variable annuity.
 Consult with a reputable financial advisor to assess your tolerance for risk and pinpoint the investment vehicles that make the most sense for you as you move toward retirement.